 Dyslipidemias are characterized by abnormal concentrations of circulating lipids, increasing the risk of atherosclerosis and other serious conditions.
-Specific classes of dyslipidemias include elevated very low-density lipoprotein (VLDL) and low-density lipoprotein (LDL) levels, hypercholesterolemia, hypertriglyceridemia, and low concentrations of high-density lipoprotein (HDL).
+Specific classes of dyslipidemias include elevated very-low-density lipoprotein (VLDL) cholesterol and low-density lipoprotein (LDL) cholesterol levels, hypercholesterolemia, hypertriglyceridemia, and low concentrations of high-density lipoprotein (HDL) cholesterol.

 Although dyslipidemias are a frequent finding in all demographic groups that follow Western diets, they occur somewhat more commonly in men.
 Additional risk factors may include:

 Diets high in total fat, saturated fat, and cholesterol (see Nutritional Considerations below).